NHSDigital/rap-community-of-practice/R/01_intro_to_git.md

 ![](../images/image3.jpg)

-4. Type ```git pull``` to update your local master branch with the latest version of the remote/online/Gitlab master branch.
+4. Type ```git pull``` to update your local main branch with the latest version of the remote/online GitHub main branch.
 This might take a few seconds.

 # General: the .gitignore file
-.gitignore is a text file that contains file extensions and directories' paths that we wish git to ignore.
-For example, we have created a repository on Gitlab that should never contain data.
-To ensure this, in the repository's .gitignore file will include ```.csv```, `.xlsx` etc.
+.gitignore is a text file that contains file extensions and directories' paths that we wish Git to ignore.
+For example, we have created a repository on GitHub that should never contain any sensitive data.
+To ensure this, in the repository's .gitignore file we will include ```.csv```, `.xlsx` or any other file format that can contain data.

-Github has a .gitignore [template](https://github.com/github/gitignore/blob/master/Python.gitignore) available for analysts and developers to use for their own projects.
+GitHub has a .gitignore [template](https://github.com/github/gitignore/blob/master/Python.gitignore) available to analysts and developers to use in their projects.
 Notice how in the template, lines 117-118 contain Spyder project settings, which are configuration files created by Spyder when you first open your repository as a Spyder project.
-Sometimes these configuration files can contain information you don't want to publish on Github/Gitlab, thus by including them in the .gitignore file you are ensuring that these files will never leave your local machine.
+Sometimes these configuration files can contain information you don't want to publish on GitHub/GitLab, thus by including them in the .gitignore file you are ensuring that these files will never leave your local machine.

 # External links
 * [Datacamp introduction to git](https://learn.datacamp.com/courses/introduction-to-git)